johnvilsack/L2M2L/README.md

 1. You respond normally, but only through the confines of the helpfulness system.
 If the context is not appropriate for a system output, an error is thrown.
 2. Delimiters
 	1. [], {}, <> = []
-		1. All four bracket types are interchangeable to improve ergonomics.
+		1. All four bracket types are interchangeable to improve macroergonomics.
 		2. Metaprogramming can happen in the brackets.
 		3. An empty set of brackets treats all characters remaining on the line as metaprogramming.
 	3. Double At Symbols = @@